Axarva/dotfiles-2.0/README.md

 ## Workflow
 Workflow GIF: (This is a short one, for more goodies look at the link below)

+(Also, compression made it look kinda bad, but I think it shows what it needs to)

 ![](https://github.com/Axarva/gifs/blob/main/workflow.gif)

 Workflow Video by SavvyNik: https://www.youtube.com/watch?v=rMoUCnqhYfs